Essential oils and Yoga are great natural companions. They can truly enhance Yoga practice in different ways, depending on what the objective is.

-Essential oils were widely known and used in traditional cultures well before the advent of modern science.
-The Chinese, Indians, Egyptians, Greeks, and Romans used them widely in cosmetics, perfumes and drugs.
-Amazingly, historical records indicate that the Chinese first used essential oils around 2000-3000 B.C.
+Essential oils have been around for hundreds and even thousands of years.
+Ancient Chinese, Indians, Egyptians, Greeks, and Romans cultures used them extensively in things such as cosmetics, perfumes and medicines.
+Historical records indicate that the Chinese first used essential oils around 2000-3000 B.C.!

 Around the Year 40, the Greek physician Dioscorides first wrote about the healing properties of a number of essential oils.
-Then later in the 11th century, the famous physician Avicenna similarly described different essential oils and their use as medicines.
+Later in the 11th century, the famous physician Avicenna also described different essential oils and their use as medicines.

-Interestingly, it the structure of essential oils closely resembles those of actual human hormones.
-These stimulate the release of brain messengers such as serotonin, endorphins and adrenalin.
+Surprisingly, scientists also have found that essential oils work in a similar way to human hormones.
+As a result, they can stimulate the release of key hormones such as serotonin, endorphins and adrenalin.
 In turn, these directly affect our energy, mood and our state of clarity and calmness.

 A great example is the use of essential oils during Savasana at the end of Yoga practice.
-Essential oils can also be used at the beginning of a class to help energize and gain greater mental clarity.
+Essential oils can also significantly increase energy levels and mental clarity during our practice.

 Calming Essential Oils